 This sounds complicated but it’s really very simple

-I even provide a simple calculator for your use so you can size your risk managed position in second.
+I even provide a simple position sizing calculator for your use so you can size your risk managed position in a second or two.

 Click the image above to use the calculator.

 Congratulations!
 You’re well on your way to above average investing results.